zwizwa/asm_tools/README.md

 Some notes regarding Seq:

 - It is sequential, i.e. has implicit clocks.
-I am aware that in general this is not what you want, due to there often being different clock domains.
+I am aware that in general this is not what you want for digital logic, due to there often being different clock domains.
 However, the application that is driving the requirements for Seq is relatively simple and has only a single clock domain.
 The intention is to later put a layer inbetween HDL output and Seq that does allow representation of explicit clocks and asynchronous logic.

 - Seq does not represent bit vector size at the Haskell type level.
-I believe this is a missed opportunity, but I did not know how to make it work in the time I had available.
-Fixing that likely requires to create a version 2, and refactor the library.
-This is not for now.
+  While at times this feels like a missed opportunity, I did not have the skill or the time to make that work.
+It is (was) my assessment that the machinery necessary to do so is just too heavyweight for encoding just bit vectors.
+Better encoding can be done for abstractions built on top of Seq.

 - The Seq CPU is really simple.
 It is definitely not general purpose.
   However I do find it useful.
 It does not seem to need pipelining at